graduate-2024/Positioning_Refinement/README.md

 If using the multi-temporal base map control point averaging algorithms (2017: global averaging; 2024: multi-temporal averaging), please enter the following information in order: 1.
 Keyword; 2.
 Folder containing the data; 3.
 Folder where match_pairs.exe is located; 4.
 Number of blocks (square units); and 5.
 Method name (2017 or 2024).

+## Note

-Note: Data should be stored in the "assets" folder at the same level as match_pairs.exe.
+Data should be stored in the "assets" folder at the same level as match_pairs.exe.

-## match_pairs.exe is based on the SuperPoint and SuperGlue algorithms.
+match_pairs.exe is based on the SuperPoint and SuperGlue algorithms.
 Specific files and sample regional data (Vaihingen area) can be downloaded via the following Quark Cloud link:

 「VAIHINGEN_AREA.zip」